wannabeOG/ExpertNet-Pytorch/README.md

 Introduction
 ---------------------------

 Lifelong Machine Learning, or LML, considers systems that can learn many tasks over a lifetime from one or more domains.
-They retain the knowledge they have learned and use that knowledge to more efficiently and effectively learn new tasks more effectively and efficiently (This is a case of positive inductive bias where the past knoweledge helps the model to perform better on the newer task).
+They retain the knowledge they have learned and use that knowledge to more efficiently and effectively learn new tasks more effectively and efficiently (This is a case of positive inductive bias where the past knowledge helps the model to perform better on the newer task).

-The problem of Catastrophic Inference or Catstrophic Forgetting is one of the major hurdles facing this domain where the performance of the model inexplicably declines on the older tasks once the newer tasks are introduced into the learning pipeline.
+The problem of Catastrophic Inference or Catastrophic Forgetting is one of the major hurdles facing this domain where the performance of the model inexplicably declines on the older tasks once the newer tasks are introduced into the learning pipeline.

 ![Expert Gate Architecture](https://i.imgur.com/0F9gR7P.png)

-This paper advocates the use of seperate "experts" for each task such that each expert is called into action when it faces a training sample that is pertinent to the task on which it is the "expert".
-They theorize that a shared model would be unable to account for the nuances of each task and hence lead to a performance degradation on the older tasks as the number of tasks grows
+This paper advocates the use of separate "experts" for each task such that each expert is called into action when it faces a training sample that is pertinent to the task on which it is the "expert".
+They theorize that a shared model would be unable to account for the nuances of each task and hence lead to performance degradation on the older tasks as the number of tasks grows

 In order to help distinguish between these tasks, the paper proposes to train a single layer autoencoder on each task, wherein the autoencoders; given the input are taught to reconstruct it.
 In theory, when a task arrives, the autoencoder having the lowest reconstruction error on the task activates it's corresponding "expert".
-Therby, for each task, the authors train a single layer autoencoder model and an "expert" which derives it's architecture from AlexNet
+Thereby, for each task, the authors train a single layer autoencoder model and an "expert" which derives its architecture from AlexNet

 Requisites